Henry Timrod: Civil War period

 With the outbreak of American Civil War, in a state of fervent patriotism, Timrod returned to Charleston to begin publishing his war poems, which drew many young men to enlist in the service of the Confederacy.
 His first poem of this period is "Ethnogenesis", written in February, 1861, during the meeting of the first Confederate Congress at Montgomery, Alabama.
 Part of the poem was read aloud at this meeting:

 "A Cry to Arms", "Carolina" and "The Cotton Boll" are other famous examples of his war poetry.
 He was a frequent contributor to Russell's Magazine and to The Southern Literary Messenger.

-During this period, Timrod’s poetry received inspiration from Sophie Augusta Sosnowski, an accomplished young woman who taught German and music at the Barhamville Institute.
+During this period, Timrod’s poetry received inspiration from Sophie Augusta Sosnowski, who taught German and music at the Barhamville Institute and was the daughter of Sophie Wentz Sosnowski.
 Even after Sosnowski married a Confederate officer in 1863 and Timrod married Kate, the two couples maintained a cordial relationship.

 On March 1, 1862, Timrod enlisted into the military as a private in Company B, 20th South Carolina Regiment, and was detailed for special duty as a clerk at regimental headquarters, but his tuberculosis prevented much service, and he was sent home.
 After the bloody Battle of Shiloh, he tried again to live the camp life as a western war correspondent for the Charleston Mercury, but this too was short lived as he was not strong enough for the rugged task.

 He returned from the front and settled in Columbia, South Carolina, to become associate editor of the South Carolinian, a daily newspaper.
 Throughout 1864 he wrote many articles for the paper.
 In February 1864 he married his beloved Katie, and they soon had a son, Willie, born on Christmas Eve.

 This happy period in his life was short-lived.
 General Sherman's troops invaded Columbia on February 17, 1865, one year and one day after his marriage.
+Timrod and his colleague Julian Selby printed the last issues of the South Carolinian as shells were falling nearby.
 Due to the vigor of his editorials, he was forced into hiding, his home was burned, and the newspaper office was destroyed.